kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->
-Yes. there is an additional work: the scheduler will use the keys in `matchLabelKeys` to look up label values from the pod and AND with `LabelSelector`.
+Yes. there is an additional work: kube-apiserver uses the keys in `matchLabelKeys` to look up label values from the pod, and change `LabelSelector` according to them. kube-scheduler also looks up the label values from the pod and checks if those labels are included in `LabelSelector`.
+If not, kube-scheduler will take those labels and AND with `LabelSelector`.
-Maybe result in a very samll impact in scheduling latency which directly contributes to pod-startup-latency SLO.
+The impact in the latency of pod creation request in kube-apiserver and kube-scheduler should be negligible.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?